City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 When deploying application to production, endpoint should initially be open, and after creation of admin, it should be closed ASAP.
 The endpoint is toggled by environment variable `SUPER_ADMIN_FEATURES`.
 Set its value to "yes" to allow registering admins via the endpoint and unset the variable (or set as "no") to disable the endpoint afterwards.

-Note that in the task-definition.json the default value is "yes".
-Keep this in mind if you use the task definitions for production.

 ## Creating youth clubs

 Currently, there's no user interface for creating youth clubs.
 You can insert them directly to the database to the `clubs` table.